West coast USA road trip itinerary

 Go biking in Venice Beach.

 It’s almost time for the end of your West Coast USA road trip.
 Continue Highway 1 to Los Angeles, and make stops at towns like Morro Bay, Santa Barbara, and Malibu.
 You can do lots of things in Los Angeles, I can highly recommend a Warner Bros Studio Tour and biking from Santa Monica Beach to Venice Beach.
-You can also check out Orange County (also known as OC), a little south of the city.
-There are many great things to do in Orange County, like visiting San Juan Capistrano Old Town and watching the Sunset on Salt Creek Hill.

 And if you don’t feel like sightseeing anymore, you can just relax at the beach and think about all the amazing things you’ve seen and done in the past three weeks.